TRADLY-PLATFORM/Wolverine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is an open source business web site.
-Which you can easily use for your business platform by changing a little bit.It has all the features of a business website.
+This is an open source business application.
+Which you can easily use for your business platform by changing a little bit.It has all the features of a business application.
 The benefits of SEO have also been added.
 Which is Google friendly.
-And you can easily optimize your website.
+And you can easily optimize your application.
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->